sar1008/m3-typescript-colorpicker/README.md

 ## Iteration 2
 - add the property "Dimension" to the DimensionConfigurator Class
 - create an "enum" as a type for the dimension property.
-Dimension can be "width" or "heigth"
+Dimensions can be "width" or "heigth"
 - change the render method of the Class "DimensionConfigurater" so the it renders one of those according to the dimension property
   - I'm a width configurator
   - I'm a height configurator